 Students participate in an externship during the last module of training, providing professional exposure and unpaid work-related experience.
-Externship assignments in hospitals are generally during day shifts from as early as 6:30 a.m. for forty (40) hours per week for a six-week period of time.
+Externship assignments in healthcare facilities are generally during day shifts from as early as 6:30 a.m. for forty (40) hours per week for six-weeks.
 Externship students must complete 180 externship hours, as required by the U.S. Department of Education to earn course credit, during the six-week module.
 PC105, Patient Care Technician V Externship, is not deemed completed until the required number of hours have been achieved and documented; and therefore students are required to abide by a strict attendance policy as set by each individual externship site.
 It is a U.S. Department of Education requirement that externship students MUST follow the regular school calendar.
 As such, externship extensions will be granted only in extremely rare instances, pending approval of documented mitigating circumstances.
-If classes are cancelled at a Dorsey Schools campus, students on externship should still report to their externship site, if it is open.
-Externship students should contact their clinical instructor for direction.
+If classes are cancelled at a Dorsey Schools campus, students on externship should contact their clinical instructor for direction.